Terms and Conditions - Scientific Sessions

 Americans with Disabilities Act

-All participants, including, but not limited to, attendees, faculty, volunteers, exhibitors, AHA/ASA staff, service providers, vendor partners, and others are expected to abide by the AHA/ASA Code of Conduct and Harassment Policy and comply with all federal, state, and local laws and regulations, including those that prohibit harassment and discrimination against individuals based on their race, color, religion, sex, sexual orientation, gender identity or national origin.
+All participants, including, but not limited to, attendees, faculty, volunteers, exhibitors, AHA/ ASA staff, service providers, vendor partners, and others are expected to abide by this Code of Conduct and comply with all federal, state, and local laws and regulations, including those that prohibit harassment and discrimination against individuals based on their race, color, religion, sex, sexual orientation, gender identity or national origin.

 Unacceptable behavior of any kind will not be tolerated and includes: